Chiviya01/YouTube-Data-Analysis/README.md

 The project was completed in **Spark**.
 The cluster was deployed on Spark.
 Data cleaning and simple analysis in **Hive**.
 More complex Data Analysis, Natural Language Processing and Machine Learning tasks were completed in **PySpark**.
+The visualisations were compiled using GraphFrames and NetworkX libraries

 ### Project Components
-1. [**Report**]().
+1. [**Report**](Report.pdf).
 A pdf document that includes the general information, inspiration, dataset description, summary of the analysis and conclusions of the project.
 2. **Dataset** compiles data on daily trending YouTube videos.
 The dataset is updated daily (link here: https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset).
 For this project the newest version of the dataset was used, dated 12/08/2020 - 1/12/2022.
 Only data from English-speaking countries was used - the USA, Great Britain, and Canada.
 Each region’s data is in a separate file.
 The video categories are the same for all regions and are contained in a .json file.
-3. [**Simple Analysis in Hive**]().
+3. [**Simple Analysis in Hive**](simple_analysis_hive.ipynb).
 It is a Jupyter Notebook that includes initial EDA of data and conclusions driven from it.
-4. [**Complex Data Analysis, NLP, ML in Pyspark**]().
-It is a Jupyter Notebook that includes Data Visualisation, Complex EDA, Sentiment Analysis and ML.
+4. [**Complex Data Analysis, NLP, ML in Pyspark**](Pyspark-Youtube-Analysis.ipynb).
+It is a main Jupyter Notebook that includes Data Visualisation, Complex EDA, Sentiment Analysis and ML parts of the project.
+Detailed conclusions and explanations are also presented in the notebook.
 5. **Visual Data Representation** In this project repository 3 data visualisations can be found.
-[GB]() [Canada]() [USA]() Each png image is a visual data representation for each of the countries, data from which was used for this project.
+[GB](gb_plot.png) [Canada](ca_plot.png) [USA](us_plot.png) Each png image is a visual data representation for each of the countries, data from which was used for this project.